almaraze/prototyping_project_2/README.md

     • Players must be have at least 4 quests to fulfill throughout the game, given to them by NPCs and tracked via the quest system similar to the pre-built one in the engine’s sample project.
     • Quests should be structured in a hierarchical manner, with short-term quests that build towards the end goal (example: do a quest to get the keys to the car to reach the store)
     • Game world should consist of at least 7 scenes.

+### Team and presentation requirements
+This is a project to be done in teams – 3 designers per team.
+Each team should designate one person as primary writer/designer, artist, and sound designer each – though these roles will inevitably overlap.
+Presentations requirements are:
+    • < 3 minute demonstration of basic gameplay
+    • Brief explanation of your game’s story and where the narrative goes.
+    • Brief discussion of the design (what went well, what didn’t go well, etc.)
+    • Q&A time with design critics
+    • LOOK NICE! – design presentations should be thought of as important events, smart or business casual attire please.
+Team members are responsible for dividing work evenly and resolving interpersonal issues.
+If issues with team members persist, you may request a mediation session with the professor during office hours.
+Evaluation
+Game projects will be marked only as complete or incomplete based on the above requirements.
+However, the quality of the game will be evaluated according to the following rubric and this evaluation will be taken into account for your class grade (see other document: grade level rubric.)
+“Average” work will resemble standard choose-your-own-adventure works with little/no multimedia, “exceptional” works will explore stories in detail from new points of view or through minor characters with interesting use of multimedia.